 We're now going to scale what we've made so far to give us our perspective (though actually, there will be no true perspective at all).
 We're illustrating for informative purposes, so we won't be using a vanishing point as the diagram here demonstrates.
 If we were to use a vanishing point, buildings and other elements would become unclear as they disappeared off into the distance.

 Keep these building drawings simple.
-Begin with rectangles to establish the main areas, keep everything nice and aligned and use a limited color palette.
-Your building needs to recognizable, but we don't want any unnecessary detail.
+Begin with rectangles to establish the main areas, keep everything nice and aligned, and use a limited color palette.
+Your building needs to be recognizable, but we don't want any unnecessary detail.

 With each of your two (grouped) faces, use the Transform palette and scale proportionately to match the appropriate wall dimension.
 Once you've done both, make sure their heights are equal.

 Select one of your walls.
-Now choose the Free Transform tool, click on the middle anchor of one of the wall edges, press Command and drag.
+Now choose the Free Transform Tool, click on the middle anchor of one of the wall edges, and Command-drag.
 Skew the walls into place along the footprint.
 This will require some good eye-work, but you can adjust and readjust until you're happy it all matches nicely.

 Now you need to decide on where your light source is.
 In my case, light is coming from the bottom left, so the left-hand faces of my buildings will be lit and whatever is on the other side will fall in shadow.
-Copy (Command + C) the necessary objects for one side of your building, paste them in position (Command + F) and join them with the Pathfinder tool.
+Copy (Command-C) the necessary objects for one side of your building, paste them in position (Command-F) and join them with the Pathfinder panel.